adityadorge/C-projects/README.md

-# Data structure and Algorithm in C language
+# Data structure and Algorithm in C language along with projects